Cori Dyke: Early life

-Penn State Nittany Lions
+College career

 Dyke started all 108 games for the Penn State Nittany Lions over her five years with the team, accruing the most appearances in program history.
 In her freshman season in 2019, she came into the program as the replacement for graduate Emily Ogle as the team's starting defensive midfielder.
 She helped the team win the Big Ten tournament that year and was named to the Big Ten all-freshman and TopDrawerSoccer Freshman Best XI teams.
 In her sophomore year in 2020, the team won the Big 12 regular season title.

 During her senior season in 2022, Dyke was described by Penn State head coach Erica Dambach as "the franchise ...
 We go through her".
 She scored her first career goal that year against Liberty and finished the season with four goals.
 She helped lead the team to the Big Ten championship and was named to the all-tournament team.
 Dyke returned for a fifth year in 2023, contributing to the team's solid defense at central midfielder or center back.
 She recorded a career-high five goals and six assists.
 Penn State made it to the quarterfinals of the NCAA tournament.
 In her fifth and final season, Dyke was named the Big Ten Defender of the Year, first-team All-Big Ten, second-team United Soccer Coaches All-American, first-team TopDrawerSoccer All-American.

 Club career

-Orlando Pride

-Dyke was drafted by the Orlando Pride 22nd overall in the second round of the 2024 NWSL Draft.
-She was initially signed to a one-year contract, which was extended for another year during her rookie season.
+Dyke was drafted by the Orlando Pride with the 22nd overall pick in the second round of the 2024 NWSL Draft.
+She was signed to an initial one-year contract, then extended an additional year during her rookie season.
 Dyke made her professional debut on April 16, coming on as a late substitute for Angelina in a 3–2 win against the Washington Spirit.
 Head coach Seb Hines deployed Dyke at multiple positions before Dyke established herself as the starting right back after Brianna Martinez went out with an injury.
 On September 28, she registered her first NWSL assist when her long cross connected to Carson Pickett's header for the opener in a 3–1 win against the Houston Dash.
 She finished her rookie regular season with 21 appearances (11 starts) as the Pride claimed the NWSL Shield with the best record in the league.
 She started all three playoff games and played the full match in the NWSL Championship, a 1–0 victory over the Washington Spirit on a goal from Barbra Banda.

 In February 2025, Orlando extended Dyke's contract for a further two years, keeping her with the club until 2027.
-She scored her first professional goal on June 7, 2025, scoring the game-winning goal against the Houston Dash with the final kick of the match.
+She scored her first professional goal on June 7, 2025, scoring the 1–0 game-winner against the Houston Dash with the final kick of the match.